ds4ci/rsProject/RStudio_Projects.md

 What We Will Cover
 ========================================================

-- Motivation
+- Why Projects?
-- Directory Structure
+- Directory Structures
 - Creating a New Project
 - Tying in Git & GitHub
-- Pure R vs R Notebooks
+- Preview of upcoming _R Packages_ talk
 - Wrap-up

-Motivation
+Why Projects?
 ========================================================
 type: section

 * Keep all project data together
+  * Including command history specific to project
 * Let RStudio handle working directory/folder location
   * Then use relative paths
   * For portable projects!